 model components to represent different parts.

-as the torso, and set the MasterPose
+as the body, and then set the MasterPose

-of the five USkinnedMeshComponent
+of the five upper USkinnedMeshComponent

 parts to it.